DISIC/politique-de-contribution-open-source/faq.en.md

 ### "Do I need to get validation before I publish code?"

-Although a pre-authorization by default is proposed by the DINSIC, it may be necessary to obtain the approval of your supervisor (the same way you have validated your training proposed by the training department).
+Although a pre-authorization by default is proposed by the DINUM, it may be necessary to obtain the approval of your supervisor (the same way you have validated your training proposed by the training department).
 For the publication of a new code base and not a contribution to an existing code, you will need to obtain a repository on your organization's account.

 ### "My administration does not have an organization account on the online code hosting service I want to use.
 What should I do?"